-Call on the Senate to vote on H.R.
-8 and other reasonable gun control legislation,
+1) Call on the Senate to vote on the gun legislation before them such as HR8

-Vote out officials funded by gun lobbies.
-The blood is on their hands.
+2) Vote out elected officials funded by gun lobbies

-Universal background checks are supported by the vast majority of this country.
+3) Universal background checks are supported by the majority of this country.
+Require them.

-Allow and fund Centers for Disease Control (CDC) CDC research into gun violence and make any and all findings fully public.
+4) Allow and fund Center For Disease Control (CDC) research into gun violence and make findings public.